nopnop2002/esp-idf-ieee802154/README.md

 But there is no example code in ESP-IDF.
 I used [this](https://github.com/espressif/esp-idf/tree/master/examples/ieee802154/ieee802154_cli/components/cmd_ieee802154) as a reference.

 # Software requirements
-ESP-IDF V5.x.
+ESP-IDF V5.0 or later.
+ESP-IDF V4.4 release branch reached EOL in July 2024.

 # Hardware requirements
 Two sets of ESP32C6 or ESP32H2 development boards.